 What is the Seattle CHAZ / CHOP Autonomous Zone? – A Brief Overview

-With that said, for those new to this topic, let’s start with a basic understanding of CHAZ / CHOP.
-In the wake of the George Floyd riots which rocked the nation as a whole, the city of Seattle saw heavy riots in the Capitol Hill section of the city.
-The protests began around June 1st culminating in the evacuation of the Seattle Police Department East Precinct on June 8th.
+With the above in mind, some background is necessary, so let’s start with a basic understanding of CHAZ / CHOP.
+In the wake of the George Floyd riots which rocked the nation as a whole, the city of Seattle was no exception with heavy protesting and riots in the Capitol Hill section of the city.
+The protests started around June 1st culminating with the evacuation of the Seattle Police Department East Precinct on June 8th.

-With no police force present, a contingent of rioters and protesters began to establish barricades in Capitol Hill, starting with the East Precinct building.
-The barriers extending out some blocks to encompass a small area within the Capitol Hill itself.
-Shortly thereafter, this area was declared the Capitol Hill Autonomous Zone or CHAZ for short.
+Having completely evicted the police from their own precinct, a feat I never thought could happen in the US, a contingent of rioters and protesters began to establish barricades in Capitol Hill, starting with the East Precinct building.
+The barriers extended out some blocks past the police building to encompass a small area within the Capitol Hill itself.
+Shortly thereafter, the Capitol Hill Autonomous Zone (CHAZ for short) was born.
 The name was subsequently changed to CHOP: Capital Hill Organized Protest or Capital Hill Occupied Protest.

-The Seattle CHAZ / CHOP Autonomous Zone was Modeled after the American Republican Idea of a Nation State
+The Seattle CHAZ / CHOP Autonomous Zone was Modeled after a GOP Vision of the Ideal Nation State

-What do changes in immigration policy have to do with the CHAZ / CHOP zone?
-Well, the first action taken to establish the said zone was to construct a border wall of sorts, complete with ID checks for those entering.
-Patrols, in some cases armed, were even deployed to monitor the perimeter, ostensibly for security purposes.
+The background on America’s Southern border policy is worth highlighting so we can compare and contrast it with the first days of the CHAZ / CHOP zones short-lived life.
+After all the police were kicked out of their own precinct, one of the first steps taken in the CHAZ / CHOP zone was to construct a border wall of sorts, complete with ID checks for those entering.
+Patrols, in some cases armed with no clear training, were even deployed to monitor the perimeter, ostensibly for security purposes.

 Defund the Police?

-It turns out that CHAZ was not a communal organization run by various appointed tribal leaders who collectively decided upon policy.
+It turns out that the CHAZ experiment was not a communal organization run by various appointed tribal leaders who collectively decided upon policy.
 Instead, a warlord assumed command of the newly formed state.
-Keep in mind that he refers to himself as a warlord, which if you ever watched the Nicholas Cage film bearing the same name, sounds better when you say, Lord of War 🙂
+Keep in mind that this wasn’t a media assigned name, he really referred to himself as a warlord.
+If you ever had the pleasure of watching the Nicholas Cage film bearing the same name, it sounds far better when you say, Lord of War 🙂

-Once again, how is an appointed warlord with apparent no checks and balances on his actions a superior form of governance over a President, who despite his many flaws is bound by checks and balances?
-You couldn’t suffer a news cycle without hearing the f-word, ie fascism being ascribed to the Trump presidency.
-Yet, the idea behind the CHAZ / CHOP zone was to combat fascism by appointing none other than a WAR LORD.
+Once again, how is an appointed warlord with apparent no checks and balances on his actions a superior form of governance over a President, who despite his many flaws is bound by the other branches of government?
+You couldn’t suffer a news cycle without hearing a litany of pundits use the f-word to describe the commander in chief.
+Yet, the idea behind the CHAZ / CHOP zone was to combat fascism by appointing…wait for it….wait it….none other than a WAR LORD!??!

 Why Did the Seattle CHAZ/CHOP Autonomous Zone Form?